Overthrow of the Hawaiian Kingdom: Hawaiian counter-revolution

-Republic, United States annexation, United States Territory
+Republic, United States annexation, United States territory

-The Committee of Safety declared Sanford Dole President of the new Provisional Government of the Kingdom of Hawai'i on January 17, 1893, only removing the queen, her cabinet, and her marshal from office.
-On July 4, 1894, the Republic of Hawai'i was proclaimed.
+The Committee of Safety declared Sanford Dole president of the new Provisional Government of the Kingdom of Hawaiʻi on January 17, 1893, only removing the queen, her cabinet, and her marshal from office.
+On July 4, 1894, the Republic of Hawaiʻi was proclaimed.
 Dole was president of both governments.
 As a republic, it was the government's intention to campaign for Hawaii's annexation to the United States.
 The rationale behind the annexation of Hawaii included a strong economic component—Hawaiian goods and services which were exported to the mainland would not be subjected to United States tariffs, and the United States and Hawaii would both benefit from each other's domestic bounties, if Hawaii was part of the United States.

 In 1897, William McKinley succeeded Cleveland as United States president.
 In his first year in office, the U.S. Senate failed twice to ratify a Treaty to Annex the Hawaiian Islands.
 A year later, he signed the Newlands Resolution, which stated that the annexation of Hawaii would occur on July 7, 1898.
 The formal ceremony which marked the annexation of Hawaii to the United States was held at the Iolani Palace on August 12, 1898.
 Almost no Native Hawaiians attended the annexation ceremony, and those few Hawaiians who were on the streets wore royalist ilima blossoms in their hats or hair, and on their breasts, they wore Hawaiian flags which were emblazoned with the motto: Kuu Hae Aloha ('my beloved flag').
-Most of the 40,000 Native Hawaiians, including Lili'uokalani and the Hawaiian royal family, protested against the illegal action by shuttering themselves in their homes.
+Most of the 40,000 Native Hawaiians, including Lili'uokalani and the Hawaiian royal family, protested against the action by shuttering themselves in their homes.
 "When the news of the Annexation came, it was bitterer than death to me", Lili'uokalani's niece, Princess Kaʻiulani, told the San Francisco Chronicle.
 "It was bad enough to lose the throne, but it was infinitely worse to have the flag go down."
 The Hawaiian flag was lowered for the last time while the Royal Hawaiian Band played the Hawaiian national anthem, Hawaiʻi Ponoʻī.

 The Hawaiian Islands, together with the distant Palmyra Island and the Stewart Islands, became the Territory of Hawaii, a United States organized incorporated territory, with a new government which was established on February 22, 1900.
 Sanford Dole was appointed the territory's first governor.
 The Iolani Palace served as the capitol building of the Hawaiian government until 1969.